Darnell Lazare: Professional career

 Lazare went undrafted in the 2007 NBA draft.
 He later signed with Stal Ostrów Wielkopolski of Poland but left after pre-season.
 He then moved to Gothia Basket of Sweden for the 2007–08 season.

-In 2008, he signed with Dnipro Dnipropetrovsk of the Ukraine for the 2008–09 season.
+In 2008, he signed with Dnipro Dnipropetrovsk of Ukraine for the 2008–09 season.

 In November 2009, he was acquired by the Maine Red Claws.
 During the 2009–10 season, Lazare averaged 10.5 points and 5.4 rebounds in 27 minutes per game in 50 games.

 In November 2010, his rights were traded to the Fort Wayne Mad Ants for a second round pick.
 In November 2011, he was re-acquired by the Mad Ants.
 On December 10, 2011, he signed with the Indiana Pacers.
 However, he was later waived by the Pacers on December 23, 2011.
 He then returned to the Mad Ants.

 On July 9, 2012, Lazare signed with the Sydney Kings for the 2012–13 NBL season.
 Lazare had a successful season with the Kings, being named the starting power forward for the North All-Star team.
 He scored a season high 25 points against the New Zealand Breakers on February 9, 2013.

 On June 6, 2013, Lazare signed with the New Zealand Breakers for the 2013–14 NBL season.
 On October 28, 2013, Lazare was released by the Breakers just four games into the season.

 On January 3, 2014, he was re-acquired by the Fort Wayne Mad Ants.
 On February 26, 2014, he was traded to the Idaho Stampede.

 In 2015, he signed with the London Lightning of the National Basketball League of Canada.
 In July 2015, he joined the Memphis Grizzlies summer league roster.

 Coaching career

 At the end of the 2014–2015 season, Lazare joined the Iowa Energy of the NBA Development League as an assistant coach.

 After a year as a player development coach and assistant video coordinator for the Memphis Grizzlies, Lazare was hired by the New Orleans Pelicans as a player development coach prior to the 2019–20 NBA season and was brought back the following season.

+On September 27, 2024, Lazare was promoted to assistant coach by the Pelicans.

+On July 25, 2025, the Memphis Grizzlies hired Lazare as an assistant coach under head coach Tuomas Iisalo.